-- A referral to work with one of our Pupil Mentors or Pastoral Manager. - A referral to access support from a Behaviour Specialist/ Counsellor. - Advice from the Behaviour Improvement Team. - Parental support from the Early Help Team. - The offer of 'Triple P' parenting courses. - Support from the attendance officer. - Help and advice from the Food Bank workers as we are voucher holders.
+- A referral to work with one of our Pupil Mentors or Pastoral Manager. - A referral to access support from a Behaviour Specialist/ Counsellor. - Advice from the Behaviour Improvement Team. - Parental support from the Early Help Team. - The offer of 'The Incredible Years' parenting course. - Support from the Education Welfare Officer. - Help and advice from the Food Bank workers as we are voucher holders or our inhouse Foodbank / Unicycle Centre.